postmanlabs/labs-docs/src/pages/docs/postman-for-publishers/run-in-postman/run-button-API.md

 }
 ```

-The `env.create` action will return truth on success, false on failure.
+The the `env.create` action will return truth on success, false on failure.

-### Edit an existing environment
+## Editing an existing environment

-Use `env.assign` method to modify an environment:
+Use the `env.assign` method to modify an environment:

 ```javascript
 _pm('env.assign', 'environment_name', {key: new_value, new_key: value})